 No one is perfect.
 Even with a committed oral hygiene routine, teeth can suffer the effects of decay because of age or genetics.
 Luckily, modern tooth restoration techniques can get a damaged tooth working and looking as good as new!
 There are two main categories of dental restorations.

-Direct: These restorations, usually fillings, are completed in a single sitting.
-The tooth is cleaned and prepped and soft material is worked into the cavity, set into place, ground, and polished to assure a smooth finish and perfect bite.
+Direct: These restorations, usually dental fillings, are completed in a single sitting.
+The tooth is cleaned and prepped and soft material is worked into the cavity, set into place, ground, and polished to ensure a smooth finish and perfect bite.

 Indirect: Sometimes, when damage to a tooth is more extensive, a dentist will take impressions and send them off to a lab, where a dental technician will fabricate the restoration outside the office.
 During a subsequent visit, the dentist will cement the restoration into place.
 Examples include: